MrYossu/Pixata.Utilities/Pixata.Google/README.md

 `TryAsync<List<DriveFile>> GetSubfolders(string folderId = "root")` - Returns all the immediate subfolders of the folder whose `Id` was passed

-`async Task<Either<Exception, string>> CreateFolder(string folderName, string parentFolderId = "root")` - Creates a new folder with the given name.
+`TryAsync<string> CreateFolder(string folderName, string parentFolderId = "root")` - Creates a new folder with the given name.
 If the `parentFolderId` parameter is omitted, the new folder is created in the root

 `TryAsync<List<DriveFile>> GetFilesInFolder(string folderId = "root")` - Returns all the files (not folders) in the specified folder

-`TryAsync<Permission> SetPermission(string fileId, Permission permission)` - Sets a permission on a file.
+`TryAsync<Permission> SetAndGetPermission(string fileId, Permission permission)` - Sets a permission on a file.
 An example `Permission` object could look like `new Permission { Role = "reader", Type = "domain", Domain = "mydomain.com" }`.
 Returns the newly-created permission (not sure why you'd need this, but the API returns it, so I'm passing it back to you dear developer!).
+If you would prefer the file Id back (far more likely in my opnion), use the `SetPermission` method below.

+`TryAsync<string> SetPermission(string fileId, Permission permission)` - Same as the previous method, but returns the file Id passed in.
+This is useful if you follow this call with code that refers to the file, rather than the permission.

 `TryAsync<DriveFile> GetWebLink(string fileId)` - Gets a link that allows anyone with permissions to access the file.
 Note that you will probably need to set at least some permission on the file before you can generate a link.
-See the SetPermission method above
+See the `SetPermission` and `SetAndGetPermission` methods above

 `Try<byte[]> DownloadFile(string fileId)` - Gets the contents of the file as a byte array.
-Note that this method returns a `Try`, not a `TryAsync` like the other emthods here, so should not (and connot) be awaited.
+Note that this method returns a `Try`, not a `TryAsync` like the other methods here, so should not (and connot) be awaited.
 Otherwise, the usage is the same.

 `TryAsync<string> UploadFile(Stream file, string fileName, string mimeType, string folderId)` - Uploads a file to the folder whose `Id` is passed